NAMATOVU-CHRISTINE/Alumni_PortaL/README.md

 ## Project Overview

-This is a native Android application for the alumni of Mbarara University of Science and Technology (MUST).
+This is a native Android application for the alumni.
 The app serves as a central hub for former students to connect, stay informed about university news, find job opportunities, and engage with the alumni community.

 ## Core Features